freifunk-gluon/gluon/docs/user/site.rst

     for more information).

 GLUON_LANGS
-    List of languages (as two-letter-codes) to include for the web interface.
+    List of languages (as two-letter-codes) to be included in the web interface.
 Should always contain ``en``.

 .. _site-config-mode-texts: